martinkirch/drop2beets/README.md

 # drop2beets

 Import singles to [Beets](http://beets.io/) as soon as they are dropped in a folder.
-We use Beets' auto-tagger in quiet mode.
+We use Beets' auto-tagger in quiet mode, and [inotify](https://pypi.org/project/inotify/) to detect dropped files.

 You can provide a function to set meta-data or custom attributes depending on the sub-folder in which the file has been dropped.